PVH Corp. Statement on Forced Labor, Child Labor, Human Trafficking and Modern Slavery for Fiscal Year 2024

 Audits are guided by the Social Labor Convergence Project (“SLCP”), an industry-wide data collection tool that aims to create an efficient and sustainable solution for social audits, with a goal of alleviating audit fatigue for our suppliers.
 The SLCP includes specific metrics relating to forced and child labor.
 In addition, as part of the audit, we seek workers’ views in confidence, so that we can hear first-hand about factory conditions.
 We also monitor factory conditions through assessments by independent organizations, such as the Better Work Programme.

 Remediation: PVH’s audit program encourages our business partners to assume greater responsibility for their labor practices, and general compliance around employment and worker issues, by providing the opportunity for suppliers to remediate most identified issues.
 We believe that remediation best serves the interests of workers by enabling the supplier to develop safe, compliant and respectful workplaces.
-Continuous engagement with suppliers on their progress in addressing forced and child labor risks helps us ensure the effectiveness of our program.

-Internal Accountability & Training
+Accountability & Training

 To ensure the effectiveness of our efforts to eliminate forced and child labor, we hold ourselves accountable through a robust governance structure, and clearly established roles and responsibilities.

+We also maintain a 24/7 reporting hotline (available online and by telephone in 21 languages) for use by associates, third party business partners and certain other stakeholders, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
+Reports can be submitted anonymously and confidentially to the extent allowed under applicable law.
 Additionally, PVH has a dedicated team responsible for addressing and responding to human rights issues throughout our supply chain, including grievances raised by unions, non-governmental organizations and workers.
 We investigate issues as they arise.
 Issues are discussed weekly with PVH leadership and are shared as needed with other senior PVH leadership in order to ensure appropriate action is being taken.

 External Training